 Systematic Literature Reviews (SLR)

 An SLR aims at establishing the state of evidence and identifying the best practices based on empirical evidence (Kitchenham& Charters, 2007).
 The typical SLR process illustred in Figure 1 is composed of three main phases with the objectives of planning the SLR, conducting the research and reporting the results.
-In phase (A) Plan the SLR” the objectives are to identify the need of the review, to commission the review, to specify research questions and to review the protocol.
+In phase “(A) Plan the SLR” the objectives are to identify the need of the review, to commission the review, to specify research questions and to review the protocol.
 In phase “(B) “Search Studies” the objectives are to collect the studies, to select primary studies, to apply quality assessment, and to extract and synthetize data.
-In phase “(C) Analyze Studies” the objective is to format and communicate results.
+In phase “(C) Analysis of Studies” the objective is to format and communicate results.

 Figure 1Typical Systematic Literature Reviews Processes.